On Your Next Trip to Europe Why Not Make It a Trip into the Past?

 The Iron Maiden of the Dark Ages

-The Dark Ages.
+The Original Iron Maiden of Nuremberg The Dark Ages.
 That period in history that sends a tingle of fright down our spines with its tales of horror; of how people were punished and tortured.
 Paradoxically the more barbaric it was, the more fascinating people find it – particularly when it comes to separating what Hollywood shows us, and what really happened.
+The Kriminalmuseum in Rothenburg ob der Tauber, a wonderfully...

 Friday, May 3, 2013